d-weber/prusa-chain-production/README.md

 # Ejector PCB
-![assembly iso render](img/pcb-render.png "[assembly iso render") Can be order through jlcpcb or any similar service
+![assembly iso render](img/pcb-render.png "[assembly iso render") Can be ordered through jlcpcb or any similar service

 # Electronics Bill of materials